rweigel/swig/README.md

-# swig
-SWIG Python experiments
+SWIG and ctypes Python experiments